h2oai/nitro/README.md

 To show a menu, set `options=` to a sequence of options (a tuple, set or list).

+There are several ways to create options.
+These are explained in the next section.

-By default, this displays buttons for up to 3 options, radio-buttons for up to 7 options, or a dropdown menu for more than 7 options.
+By default, setting `options=` shows buttons for up to 3 options, radio-buttons for up to 7 options, or a dropdown menu for more than 7 options.

 The example below has 4 options, hence radio-buttons are shown.